GUT-AI/gut-ai/FAQ/README.rst

 No, the software will also include open-source business tools (like CRM, CMS, E-commerce platforms) with full interoperability to AI plugins in order to solve real-life, practical problems in the industry.
 It will also include the implementation of a decentralized Marketplace for products and services offered by third-party Freelancers in order to provide holistic and customized solutions to businesses and individuals alike.
 More details in the `Whitepaper <https://doi.org/10.31219/osf.io/bxw4h>`_.

+**6. On the network side, how do you deal with Sybil attacks and consensus?**

+Good question.
+Similar to Bitcoin, it’s dealt by Game Theory, thus making Sybil attacks financially expensive and also difficult to execute successfully.
+The consensus mechanism of AGI (placeholder name) is a hybrid PoW and PoS mechanism.
+It is very similar to Proof of Activity (PoA), which has already been verified to work in practice with Decred coin.
+More details in the `Whitepaper <https://doi.org/10.31219/osf.io/bxw4h>`_.